SecondeJK/personal/Devplan.md

 1. Finish CodeAcademy PHP in it's entirity
 2. Read and perform "PHP Master - Write Cutting Edge Code" by Mitchell, Turland & Shafik.
 3. Write code with full comment markup to show OOP in practise and dump it into the 'OOP' folder of this repository.
+4.
+16/03/2016:
+Almost finished CodeAcademy.
+About to write OOP document which will be written up and coded with examples of OOP through classes, class extensions, class constructors and constants.

 ### 4. Interactive BIRT Objects ###